The Tool class

 capabilities_refresh — the meta-tool

 The capabilities-group tool capabilities_refresh exists so the agent can keep its own tool inventory fresh.
-It walks getAllTools() and mcpxClient.listTools(), then asks Claude (via chunker_model) to produce a thematic summary — one line per theme (e.g. "Gmail — read, send, draft, search, and reply to emails") rather than a line per tool.
-The result is written to .botholomew/capabilities.md (preserving frontmatter).
+It walks getAllTools() and mcpxClient.listTools(), then asks the configured chunker_llm to produce a thematic summary — one line per theme (e.g. "Gmail — read, send, draft, search, and reply to emails") rather than a line per tool.
+The result is written to prompts/capabilities.md (preserving frontmatter).
 Because that file is loaded into every system prompt, the next boot picks up the new inventory without another round-trip.
 Specific tool names are intentionally absent from the rendered file; the agent uses mcp_list_tools / mcp_search / mcp_info to look them up at call-time.
-See persistent-context.md for when the agent should call it.
+See prompts.md for when the agent should call it.
 The matching CLI surface is botholomew capabilities, and the slash command is /capabilities.

 Why Zod for the schema?